ryarasi/vidhya-io-api/README.md

 12. Create a postgres database and a database user inside Docker with the following commands:-
     1.  `docker pull postgres:alpine` to create postgres docker image.
 We use the alipne version because its lighter.
     2.  `docker images` to check if it shows the newly created docker image.
-    3.  `docker run --name postgres-0 -e POSTGRES_PASSWORD=password -d -p 5432:5432 postgres:alpine` to create a docker container named postgres-0 with the docker image we just pulled.
+    3.  `docker run --name shuddhi-db -e POSTGRES_PASSWORD=password -d -p 5432:5432 postgres:alpine` to create a docker container named shuddhi-db with the docker image we just pulled.
     4.  `docker ps` should list the newly created container.
-    5.  `docker exec -it postgres-0` to enter the container.
+    5.  `docker exec -it shuddhi-db bash` to enter the container.
     6.  `psql -U postgres` to enter psql.
     8.  `CREATE DATABASE shuddhidb;`
     9.  `CREATE USER shuddhiadmin WITH PASSWORD 'password';`